AdobeDocs/experience-manager-screens.en/help/user-guide/auto-registration-players.md

 ---
 title: Auto Registration of Players
-description: Follow this page so you can learn about Auto Registration of Players with AMS/On-Prem Screens.
+description: Follow this page so you can learn about auto registration of Players with AMS/On-Prem Screens.
 feature: Administering Screens, Players
 role: Admin
 level: Intermediate